 What brought me to work with grief and loss

 Having all of my ‘doing’ taken away from me began a journey into what the human mind, and spirit was truly capable of.
-I know what it is to live with pain that doen’t end, and has no easy answers.
+I know what it is to live with pain that seems endless, and has no easy answers.
 My fascination with unconscious processes and how to live well through adversity deepened.
 Eventually I regained the physical and mental capacity to start my Post Grad at Oxford.